-- Recent tax returns, wills, and salary statements
+- Tax returns, wills, and salary statements

-- Savings, checking, brokerage, and credit card statements, and any other relevant transactions and status reports
+- Savings, checking, and credit card statements

 - Appraisals and photos of valuables